estreske/Balderdash/readme.md

 #Balderdash

-Bladerdash allows users to play this classic board game with their friends on multiple browsers with real-time updates.
+Balderdash allows users to play this classic board game with their friends on multiple browsers with real-time updates.

 ![](./doc/screenshots/Screenshot.png)